Restaurants offering affordable menus in Montreal

 Knuckles

-Every Wednesday, Knuckles offers a small $40 menu to treat its community.
-Don’t miss their famous “knuckles”, which are actually panzerotti (small pockets of fresh pizza dough, stuffed).
-Plus, every Thursday, wine by the glass is just $10.
+Every Tuesday, Knuckles offers all-you-can-eat cacio e pepe for just $20, with the option to add 2 glasses of wine for an extra $20 (highly recommended).
+On Wednesdays, they offer a small $40 menu to treat their community.
+Don’t miss their famous “knuckles,” which are actually panzerotti (small fresh pizza-dough pockets, stuffed).
+Plus, every Thursday, wine by the glass is $10.

 Montréal